 Someone will have to yield, someone will have to offer more, there are many conflicting goals and the space is limited.

-Technique allows you to achieve the goal, but in this case it’s not about technique.
+The technique allows you to achieve the goal, but in this case, it’s not about technique.
 Here, the greater difficulty is in business arrangements.

-I am sure that we will all look forward to the results of the analyzes and the consortium’s decision.
+I am sure that we will all look forward to the results of the analysis and the consortium’s decision.

 Thank you for reading the article patiently, feel free to comment under the article.
 Your comments are a source of knowledge and inspiration for subsequent articles.